Personal relationships of Michael Jackson: 2003 sexual abuse allegations

-2013 and 2014 posthumous child sexual abuse allegations
+2013 and 2014 posthumous sexual abuse allegations

 In May 2013, choreographer Wade Robson filed a civil lawsuit against Jackson's estate for child sexual abuse.
 The date for the hearing which would determine whether or not Robson could sue Jackson's estate, was scheduled for June 2, 2014.

-Robson met Jackson when he was five years old.
+Robson met Jackson when he was 5 years old.
 In 2005, he had testified in Jackson's defense during his child molestation trial.
-At that trial, Jackson's former housekeeper Blanca Francia had testified that she had witnessed Robson showering with Jackson when the boy was 8 or 9 years old.
+At that trial, Jackson's former housekeeper Blanca Francia had testified that she had witnessed Robson showering with Jackson when the boy was 8 or 9.

-In his 2013 filing, Robson claimed that by the time he was seven years old, he was regularly having sleepovers at Jackson's Neverland Ranch and at Jackson's homes in Los Angeles and Las Vegas, which lasted until he was 14, and that Jackson sexually abused him throughout the seven-year period.
+In his 2013 filing, Robson claimed that by the time he was 7 years old, he was regularly having sleepovers at Jackson's Neverland Ranch and at Jackson's homes in Los Angeles and Las Vegas, which lasted until he was 14, and that Jackson sexually abused him throughout the seven-year period.
 The attorney for Jackson's estate described Robson's claim as "outrageous and pathetic".
 In December 2017, the lawsuit against Jackson's corporations were dropped, with Judge Mitchell L. Beckloff stating that the corporations were not liable to any alleged damages against Robson.
 Two years prior, Beckloff dismissed an earlier lawsuit against Jackson's estate, stating that Robson waited too long to file.

 On January 25, 2019, the four-hour documentary Leaving Neverland, directed by Dan Reed, was screened at the Sundance Film Festival.
 It contains interviews of Robson and James Safechuck.
 The film was shown on HBO in the US and Channel 4 in the UK in March.
 The estate dismissed the new allegations.
 In 2019, an appeals court revived Robson's and Safechuck's lawsuits against Jackson's corporations following a change in California law expanding the statute of limitations for child sexual abuse lawsuits.
 On October 20, 2020, Safechuck's lawsuit against Jackson's corporations was dismissed.
 The presiding judge ruled that there was no evidence that he had a relationship with Jackson's companies or that they had any legal responsibility of care for him.